ThomasSilloway/Godot-Mod-Framework-Menus/README.md

 - Each mod is a separate godot project
 - `startup` is the main project that does loading mods.
 Handles global things too like Settings, Config
+- `mainmenu` is the first mod that displays the main menu for the project.
+- `settings_menu` is the mod that injects a settings button into the main menu which opens a settings menu
+  - The settings menu updates the values in the `SettingsManager` in the `main` project automatically by having its own placeholder `SettingsManager` autoloaded which is not included in the exported project.
+Surprisingly having a file in the auto load that is not included in the exported project doesn't break anything.

 ## Usage - Manual